LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   examples because it doesn't require any hardware, but may as well be used for debugging or prototyping.

-  The examples folder on GitHub contains `on example of the Fake Machine Block
+  The examples folder on GitHub contains `one example of the Fake Machine Block
   <https://github.com/LaboratoireMecaniqueLille/crappy/blob/master/examples/
   blocks/fake_machine.py>`_.